Sovereign-Labs/solana-proofs/README.md

 ## The Copy-on-Chain Program

 Because an account may not change every slot, a mechanism is required to ensure its latest state can still be included in a recent `BankHash` for cryptographic proof generation.
-This is where the `copy` on-chain program comes in.
+This is where the Copy-on-Chain (`copy`) program comes in.
 It takes an account's state, computes its hash, and copies it into a `CopyAccount`.
 The alteration of the `CopyAccount` ensures the account's state becomes part of the slot's ‘accounts_delta_hash’, and therefore also part of the`BankHash`, against which a proof can be generated for the user.
 Checking for an account's modification and its presence in the BankHash is equivalent to checking transaction status because an account is only modified when the transaction is successful.
 In summary, the purpose of the `copy` program is that calculating and writing the hash ends up modifying `CopyAccount` during a slot and commits to the hash stored in `CopyAccount` as part of the `accounts_delta_hash` which is then rolled into the `BankHash`.

 * The `copy` program takes two main accounts as input
   * A global scoped PDA - `CopyAccount`